Vishalreddy114/Projectmanagement_final_project/README.md

 <h3 style="text-align:center"> Project title: Lemniscate Online Tutorials </h3>

 ## Description:
-This project is a user friendly and easy to navigate website with a quality content about all the process groups and the knowledge areas.
-We are going to explain about each process in detail along with their knowledge areas.
-We also provide an interface where students can post their questions if they have any and we will be having other students and teachers who can respond to the questions.
+This primary reason to develop this project is to help viewers or students to get the quality content about process groups and knowledge areas.
+Lemniscate Online Tutorials project is a user friendly web based application.
+This application is easy to navigate and provides the student or learner with information that can be accessed from anywhere, anytime.
+Setting free from time and place constraints.
 <h4> Team name:</h4>  Lemniscate

 ## Team member names: